 INTERDIS-102B.
 BODY AND DISEASE.
 This core course in human disease is presented from February through June of the first year.
 The course begins with fundamental principles of the four basic sciences most directly related to human disease: immunology, microbiology, pathology, and pharmacology.
 This segment comprises the first seven weeks and also includes discussion of disease classes not related specifically to any one organ system, including cancer, immunodeficiency diseases, and chemically-induced diseases.
 The remaining thirteen weeks are devoted to an integrated presentation of the most common human diseases organized sequentially by organ system.
 Teaching modes include lectures, a variety of small group activities guided by faculty, clinically-oriented disease workshops, and team-based learning.
 Credit: 20.
+Meeting Location for First Day of Classes: Duke South Amphitheater.
 Victor Nadler, PhD; Alejandro Aballay, PhD; Christine Hulette, MD, Jack Keene, PhD, Garnett Kelsoe, D.SC, and Linton Yee, MD.